younaman/Serverless-tools/README.md

 Then copy the folder "fc2" to the corresponding location of the reference function library.
 Ensure you have installed all necessary Python libraries for running the script.

-2. (Optional)**Register Aliyun Account and Install Function Compute Applications**
+2. (Optional)**Register Aliyun Account and Log In**

-If you do not have an Alibaba Cloud account, please register an account, obtain access key and install serverless applications in Function Compute.
+If you do not have an Alibaba Cloud account, please register an account and log in to obtain your access key.

+3. (Optional)**Install Function Compute Applications**

+Open the Function Compute page on the Aliyun platform, click “Applications” in the right sidebar, then click “Create Application” on the left.
+On the page that opens, click 'Create Application from Template' and select an application template to create your serverless application.
+For instance, to deploy the fc-stable-diffusion application, first locate it in the Alibaba Serverless Application Center, click to access its deployment page, configure the required parameters, and proceed with deployment.

-3. **Create the Input File**
+4. **Create the Input File**

 Create `aliyun_input.txt` file with the appropriate values corresponding to your environment, and place this file in the same directory as 'aliyun_escalate.py'.
 The content format of aliyun_input.txt is as follows: